-If you are refused a place at our school you have the right to appeal to an independent appeal panel.
+If you are refused a place at any one of our schools or sixth forms you have the right to appeal to an independent review panel.

 The appeal hearing

 At the moment, hearings can be in person, by telephone, video conference or in writing.

 At the hearing there are usually three panel members who make the decision.
 The panel members are volunteers and are independent of the school and the local authority.

 There will also be a clerk who will record the proceedings and advise on law and procedure.

 The school will be represented by a presenting officer who will give the reasons for refusing your child a place.